NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 The Beehavior Monitoring is a real-time configurable ultra-low power capable application for the nRF5340dk used in the Summer Project for 2021.

-This module is based on multiple nrf-samples,  and the asset_trackerv2 application, customized and merged to fit the project.
+This module is based on multiple nrf-samples,  and the asset_tracker_v2 application, customized and merged to fit the project.

 * Multi-role feature - The nRF5340dk acts as a central to the peripheral sensors, and as a peripheral to the Cloud-unit with communication going both ways.
+* Modular build - The application is based on the event_manager library and can be expanded to include other sensors.
 * Ultra-low power by design - WIP!
 The goal of the application is to design a greedy BLE transmission algorithm and preprocess sensor data before transmitting it to the cloud module highlights.
 * Batching of data - WIP!
 Data can be batched to reduce the number of messages transmitted, and to be able to retain collected data while the device is offline.
 * Configurable at run time - The application behavior (for example, accelerometer or sensitivity) can be configured at run time.
 This improves the development experience with individual devices or when debugging the device behavior in specific areas and situations.
 It also reduces the cost for transmitting data to the devices by reducing the frequency of sending firmware updates to the devices.